What is an EMC Risk Assessment?

-Risk however has multiple meanings within the directive ranging from risks associated with the product (which is the responsibility of the manufacturer); products that present a risk which is the responsibility of the market enforcement agencies and actions required by actors in the supply chain where risks have been identified.
+Risk however has multiple meanings within the directive ranging from risks associated with the product (which is the responsibility of the manufacturer); to products that present a risk which is the responsibility of the market enforcement agencies and actions required by actors in the supply chain where risks have been identified.

-What does ‘Risk’ mean in the context of EMC?
+What does ‘risk’ mean in the context of EMC?

-In order to answer this, it is firstly important to understand what a risk analysis and risk assessment are.
+In order to answer this, it is first important to understand what a risk analysis and risk assessment are.
 Risk analysis is the process of identifying all of the potential EM hazards associated with both the product and the environment in which it is going to be used.
 For each of the risks that have been identified, their impact has to be assessed (risk evaluation).
 The combination of the risk analysis and evaluation is called the risk assessment.

 Diagram 1 - Risk Assessment v Risk Management

 Many of the hazards identified in a risk assessment will be covered by the application of an applicable ‘harmonized standard’.
-However it should be noted that not all hazards and hence risk will be covered in this process.
+However, it should be noted that not all hazards and hence risk will be covered in this process.

-A harmonized standard provides a ‘presumption of conformity’ to the directive for areas that the standard covers but cannot be used to simply justify that the product will meet the requirements of the directive by simple application of the harmonized standard without further analysis.
+A harmonized standard provides a ‘presumption of conformity’ to the directive for areas that the standard covers but cannot be used to simply justify that the product will meet the requirements of the directive by a simple application of the harmonized standard without further analysis.

 This standard contains tests to assess the functionality of the product in the presence of radiated RF fields from intentional transmitters and ISM devices in the frequency range above 80MHz (EN/IEC 61000-4-3).
 It also defines test requirements for the assessment of RF transmitters and ISM devices below 80MHz (down to 150kHz) and uses the standard EN/IEC 61000-4-6 for this.